We believe we should not only minimise the impact we have on the environment, but also make a positive impact on the world around us and its people.

 Since we began the journey to create Another Place, The Lake we sought to take the broadest view on making a positive impact.
 We opened in 2017 and our initial focus sits squarely on generating and sourcing sustainable energy.

-Ultimately our activity will centre around three key themes; conservation, circular, and community:
+Our activity will centre around three key themes; conservation, circular, and community.